Classes & Programs / DanceAdult Dance/Fitness Classes

 Register: Though this workshop is free, participation is limited.
 Please register today through MCA's Online System or return this Paper Registration Form to the MCA office or the office of our partner's at the Winona Friendship Center.

 *Parents who have a child/children enrolled at MCA may enjoy any of our Adult Dance/Wellness classes (any listed on this page) at a reduced fee of $20 per class session.
 This is limited to one class per parent during each semester a child is enrolled.
 University students may take any dance class at MCA at 50% of the regular fee.
-Please check back soon for special punch card or multi-class options for our Adult Wellness classes.
+(Parent & University Student Discounts can not be applied to purchase punch cards.)

 About MCA's Dance Program